 Sanchez v.
 Hillerich & Bradsby 2002 Cal.App.
 LEXIS 5186, 104 Cal.App.4th 703, 128 Cal.Rptr.2d 529 (2002).
 Appellate Court held that manufacturers of Louisville Slugger baseball bats, the NCAA, the Pac-10 Conference, and University of Southern California could be held responsible for injuries to players who are hit by a line drive due to the increased velocity of batted balls caused by high-performance metal bats.
 This case was a factor in the NCAA finally requiring that the high-performance bats be de-tuned.

 Stanchfield v.
 Hammer Toyota 37 Cal.App.4th 1495, 44 Cal.Rptr.2d 565 (1995).
 In one of my rare defense cases, we received an Appellate decision affirming a nominal verdict against the dealership despite multimillion dollar claim of damages because former manager did not retain subsequent employment despite having opportunities to do so.
 This case, for the first time, held that a former employee must maintain subsequent employment rather than merely obtain subsequent employment or his claim for damages will be reduced.

 - $15.7 million for severely injured 35-year-old against construction companies performing repairs along State Route 118 near Moorpark.

-- $3.6 million settlement of which over half was for stress and inconvenience to residents of a beachfront community against state agency and oil company for failing to maintain creek and drainage ditches.
+- $3.6 million settlement of which $2.4 million was for annoyance and inconvenience to residents of a beachfront community against an oil company for failing to maintain creek and drainage ditches on their property.

-- $1 million for a couple who lost numerous oak trees, out buildings, and cattle, and suffered erosion from subsequent rains due to contractors who negligently started Lake Piru fire.
+- $1 million for a couple who lost oak trees, out buildings, cattle, and suffered erosion from subsequent rains due to contractors who negligently started the Piru fire.